ccarmic2/cs4220-project-1/README.md

 ## Week 1 (03/09/2025 - 03/15/2025)

 Connor: Start work on client.
 Using port 80 to test.
-Caroline: Create plan for server/ Start implementing server
+Caroline: Create plan for server, Start implementing server\
 Christopher: Set up the README.

 ---